naoshibaikyu/superbuddn/epilogues/s1roadtrip.md

 Eris Annoyed: Aggh...
 That's just dirty!

-Sticky: My brother may be stronger but he sure lacks my wit.
-Too bad he's not here to witness what I'm about to do, but I'll be sure to record this.
+Sticky: My dimwitted brother may be stronger but he sure lacks any brain cells.
+Too bad he's not here to witness what I'm about to do, but I'll be sure to record this for him.

-Nadine Shocked: What are you talking about..?
+Nadine Annoyed: What are you talking about...?

 Eris Shocked: A-Are you a psychopath??